-- recognize existing linear commercial development that has occurred along Highway 26; - provide for a range of commercial and service uses in appropriate locations along the Highway 26 Corridor that bridge the gap between downtown, mixed use and resort areas; - provide for a range of commercial and service uses that will primarily serve surrounding residents, the traveling public and tourists to the area; and which complement the Downtown Areas and uses which by their nature cannot reasonably be located in the Downtown Area designation; - encourage the consolidation, intensification and expansion of certain commercial uses in these areas: - ensure that access to new or expanding corridor development in the Town is coordinated and safe; - ensure that new development occurs in an orderly manner and is provided with appropriate water and wastewater services; and, - ensure that new uses are attractively designed and foster a more pedestrian-oriented environment.
+- recognize existing linear commercial development that has occurred along Highway 26; - provide for a range of commercial and service uses in appropriate locations along the Highway 26 Corridor that bridge the gap between downtown, mixed use and resort areas; - provide for a range of commercial and service uses that will primarily serve surrounding residents, the traveling public and tourists to the area; encourage the consolidation, intensification and expansion of certain commercial uses in these areas; - ensure that access to new or expanding corridor development in the Town is coordinated and safe; - ensure that new development occurs in an orderly manner and is provided with appropriate water and wastewater services; and, - ensure that new uses are attractively designed and foster a more pedestrian-oriented environment.

-The Commercial Corridor designation as shown on Schedule A-4 to this Plan generally applies to lands abutting the Highway 26 connecting link through the west end of Thornbury recognizes existing commercial properties along the Highway 26 Corridor in Craigleith.
+The Commercial Corridor designation as shown on Schedule A-4 to this Plan recognizes existing commercial properties along the Highway 26 Corridor in Craigleith.